Corpse Party similar games & best alternatives

 4

-"Multiple endings and branching storylines encourage replay and extended play sessions."
+"Multiple endings and branching paths encourage replay and extended engagement with the story."

 "Multiple endings and extra chapters encourage replay and extended engagement."